-The student who plans to park a vehicle on campus must register the vehicle and obtain a parking permit that is hung on the vehicle’s rear view mirror.
+The student who plans to park a vehicle on campus must register the vehicle and obtain a parking permit.
 Permits are obtained from the Kilgore College Police Department.
 When registering a vehicle, a student must provide the license plate number of the vehicle that will be used on campus.
 A student parking in an unauthorized area may be issued a parking citation.
 A student’s vehicle will be impounded at the owner’s expense if more than three violations have been issued.
 For further information concerning parking/traffic violations and the payment of fines consult the Kilgore College Student Handbook.

 Kilgore College is committed to resolving student concerns or dissatisfaction in the most expeditious and informal manner possible.
 As a result, students are expected to discuss their concerns or questions with the instructor, staff member, or office area in which they are experiencing dissatisfaction.
 Most issues can be resolved at this level.

 For situations that cannot be resolved informally, students have the right to file a formal, written complaint.
 The Kilgore College Student Handbook outlines the process for filing a complaint.
 In addition, copies of the complaint process and form are available in the Offices of the Vice President of Instruction, the Vice President of Student Development or any of the instructional division dean’s offices.

 View the KC Catalog & Student Handbook